Takao-KONDO/va-simple-expires/README.md

-simple-expires
+VA Simple Expires
 ==============

 [WordPress Plugin] He is an inheritor of Simple Expires by which Mr. abmcr was created.